Conrad Dorso and John the One-Eyed

 The Chronicon claims that they received support from King Henry (VII) of Germany after telling him that "if we burn many rich people, you will have their goods."
 They are portrayed as only losing the support of the king and the nobility after turning their sights on some noblemen.
 To their opponents, they are said to have responded, "We would burn 100 innocents if there were just one guilty man among them."
 Such methods had no basis in canon law.
 In October 1231, Pope Gregory increased Conrad of Marburg's authority over his former colleagues, Conrad and John.
 Conrad of Marburg took on the authority to both investigate and judge cases of heresy, making him by some measure the first true inquisitor.

 In 1233, the Conrads and John accused Henry III, Count of Sayn, who appealed to Archbishop Siegfried III of Mainz.
 He was acquitted at a synod in Mainz on 25 July 1233.
 On 30 July, Conrad of Marburg was assassinated.
 According to the Annales Erphordenses, Conrad Dorso brought the news to Gregory IX in Rome.
-Although Gregory had been preparing to condemn Conrad of Marburg's procedures as "invalid", he change his mind after learning of the murder.
+Although Gregory had been preparing to condemn Conrad of Marburg's procedures as "invalid", he changed his mind after learning of the murder.

 Conrad Dorso and John did not cease their activities after the murder of the inquisitor, although it was not long before they were both murdered as well.
 Dorso went to Strasbourg, where he accused Junker Heinz von Müllenheim.
 Heinz stabbed him to death in Strasbourg.
 John was lynched (hanged) at Friedberg.
 According to the Chronicon, "thus with the help of God, Germany was freed from this enormous and unheard-of judgment."